THORWallet/dwh-analytics-backup/README.md

 `docker volume ls`

-There should be two docker volumes `backup-files` where the backup dump file is stored and `logs` where the logs are stored.
+There should be two Docker volumes `backup-files` where the backup dump file is stored and `logs` where the logs are stored.
 To inspect a volume use

 `docker volume inspect {volume_name}`